wavefrontHQ/docs/pages/doc/query_language_aggregate_functions.md

 ### Are Skipped Values Common in the Data You're Analyzing?

-Consider whether your time series have natural gaps, and what you want to do for those cases.
+Consider whether your time series have natural gaps and what you want to do for those cases.
 For example, suppose you want to aggregate the number of errors reported across multiple time series.
 Does the time series report 0 at regular intervals when no errors occur or skip the reporting interval?
 * If the time series reports 0 when there's no value, you don't need interpolation and can safely use the raw aggregation function.
-* Otherwise, you'll have to consider whether you want interpolation, that is, "pretend" there is a value even though there is no value -- or possibly change the data sources to report 0 is a solution.
+* If the time series skips the reporting interval, consider whether you want interpolation, that is, "pretend" there is a value even though there is no value -- or possibly change the data sources to report 0 is a solution.

 ### Are Reporting Intervals Staggered?

 If reporting intervals are staggered, non-raw aggregation (and interpolation) can give you quick value.

 For example, suppose you're evaluating 10 time series over a 1 hour window.
 Each time series reports once per minute, but they don't report at the same time (align).
-Using a non-raw aggregation function you can get interpolation and a fast result.
+By using a non-raw aggregation function you can get interpolation and a fast result.

 If, in that same scenario, you're evaluating 1000 time series over a 1 week time window, a large data set results and interpolation might impact performance.
 For that case, you can use `align()` together with a raw aggregation function to get the benefit of aligned data without the performance hit of interpolation, for example:
 ```